lindorG/GumShoe-AI/README.md

-# Project Title

-ShoeBot
+# ShoeBot

 ## Description

-Simple Discord bot which currently has the capacity to capacity to scan a Discord server's text channel and copy over the messages from that specific text channel and into a target channel
+* Simple Discord bot which currently has the capacity to capacity to scan a Discord server's text channel and copy over the messages from that specific text channel and into a target channel

 ## Getting Started